[Last updated: 1 February 2026, unless otherwise noted]

 At least 25% of an issuer’s securities must be held by the public, both at the time of listing and on an ongoing basis.
 Care must be taken that this minimum free float is not breached as a result of trades or new issuance of securities.
 An issuer that continually breaches the minimum free float requirement could be delisted if the breach is not remedied.

-Securities are not considered held by the public if they are held directly or indirectly by a director of the company, a person connected with the director of the company, the trustees of an employee share scheme for the benefit of any director or employees of the company, any person who under any agreement has a right to nominate a person to the board of directors of the company, or any person or persons in the same group acting in concert who have interest in 5 % or more of the company.
+Securities are not considered held by the public if they are held directly or indirectly by: a director of the company or any of its subsidiaries; a person connected with such a director; the trustees of an employee share scheme for the benefit of any director or employees of the company or any of its subsidiaries; any person who under any agreement has a right to nominate a person to the board of directors of the company; or any person or persons in the same group or acting in concert who have an interest in 5% or more of the shares in the relevant class of the company.

 Shareholders